-In this helpful resource, expert educator Barbara R. Blackburn guides parents through the top six myths about motivation and reveals what really works for kids.
+In this helpful resource, the author guides parents through the top eight myths about motivation and reveals what really works for kids.
 Each chapter is filled with practical information and stories that help you understand how to handle a variety of situations related to your child’s success at school.
-Blackburn helps you get to the bottom of issues such as:

 Chapters also include specific classroom connections for each strategy, so you can begin proactively working with your child's teacher.
 With the accessible advice in this book, you’ll be able to reach your child more effectively so that he or she is more motivated from within, and more successful in school and beyond!